futureofcoding/futureofcoding.org/member-handbook.md

 ### #random-encounters
 This channel gives community members a fun way to connect and get to know one another.
 Every so often, you'll be paired up with one other random person in this channel, via our friendly neighbourhood @donut bot.
 You and your pair can schedule a video call, or just chat via DMs.
 These pairings should happen about once per month on average, though the schedule will fluctuate a bit.

+To organize calls, you may wish to use this [handy time zone converter](https://savvytime.com/converter/cest-to-bst-edt).

 ### #administrivia
 This is the channel for discussion about the community itself.
 If you'd like to propose a new channel, report a violation of the code of conduct, ask a question about how we do things, or start a new community initiative, this is the place.
 If you'd like to discuss something sensitive, please DM @ivanreese (the community admin).